Skip to Content

 arches & Ten Peaks on Larch Valley hike in Banff

-If you’d like more information on this iconic Lake Louise larch tree hike, we have a full post on the Larch Valley hike in Banff National Park and you have the time, continue on the Sentinel Pass trail to see some incredible views.
+If you’d like more information on this iconic Lake Louise larch tree hike, we have a full post on the Larch Valley hike in Banff National Park.

 Eiffel Lake Larch Hike

-If you can’t get enough of those golden larch trees while at Moraine Lake, then leave time to visit Eiffel Lake.
+If you can’t get enough of those golden larches while at Moraine Lake, then leave time to visit Eiffel Lake.
 Eiffel Lake is another of the best Moraine Lake hikes that leaves from the shores of this iconic mountain lake.

 Golden larch tree on Eiffel Lake Hike